 Therefore, to assign the availability window to the associated STAs, we can re-use the availability window assignment procedure in 11az.

+(Three recommended options, the second and the third options are proposed in the ad-hoc meeting in July 7)

+Recommended option – 1

 The AP (sensing initiator) transmits a Sensing Measurement Request frame which contains one or more RSTA availability information subfields in the RSTA availability window elements in Availability Window field.
 Then, the non-AP STA (sensing responder) indicates its availability in the Assigned Availability Window field (bitmap) in the Sensing Measurement Response frame.

 If the non-AP STA is not available in all of the assigned availability windows, the non-AP STA shall set the status code to REJECTED_WITH_SUGGESTED_CHANGES and indicate its preferred availability allocation by including an ISTA Availability Window element in the Availability Window field in the sensing Measurement Response frame.

+Recommended option – 2

+To give non-AP STA the mechanism to indicate its preferred availability and periodicity (similar as 11az), we can add ISTA availability window element in the sensing capabilities element in any association request frame, as the sensing capabilities element includes not only the sensing capabilities, but also the sensing operation information, see below the screenshot:

+Recommended option – 3

+If the non-AP STA is not available in the availability window allocated by the AP in the Sensing Measurement Request frame, the non-AP STA can set the status code to REJECTED_WITH_SUGGESTED_CHANGES, and includes the ISTA availability window element for the future measurement setup.

+Two sub-options, option 3.1 and 3.2

+(The ISTA availability window element can be directly included in the sensing measurement response frame, or it can be included in the TB sensing specific subelement in the sensing measurement parameters element in the sensing measurement response frame since the availability window is only used for TB sensing while we also have non-TB sensing which does not require availability window.)

+(Option 3-2 has been chosen)

 Discussion end